Allisha Gray first WNBA player to sweep 3-point, skills titles

 Jones led all shooters in the opening round with 25, followed by Gray's 23, Kayla McBride's 21, Stefanie Dolson's 20 and Marina Mabrey's 19.

-While Gray is the first WNBA player to win both events in the same year, she's the third to win both events overall, joining Becky Hammon, who won the skills in 2007 and 3-point in 2009, and Sabrina Ionescu, who won the skills in 2022 and 3-point in 2023.
+While Gray is the first WNBA player to win both events in the same year, she is the third to win both events overall, joining Becky Hammon, who won the skills in 2007 and 3-point in 2009, and Sabrina Ionescu, who won the skills in 2022 and 3-point in 2023.

 In the skills challenge, Gray outlasted one of two hometown favorites, Phoenix Mercury guard Sophie Cunningham, in the final round with a time of 32.1 seconds to Cunningham's 34.5 seconds.

-In the first -- and only other -- round, Gray and Cunningham beat out Mabrey, who finished in 35.7 seconds, Mercury center Brittney Griner, whose time was 46.3 seconds and Indiana Fever guard Kelsey Mitchell, who was disqualified after not finishing the course in time.
+In the first round, Gray and Cunningham beat out Mabrey, who finished in 35.7 seconds, Mercury center Brittney Griner, whose time was 46.3 seconds and Indiana Fever guard Kelsey Mitchell, who was disqualified after not finishing the course in time.

 The skills competition had seven elements: Players had to throw three bounce passes into a net, throw a chest pass into a net, shoot a 3-point from the top of the key, shoot a shot from the elbow, shoot a 3 from the corner over a windmill, complete a chest pass and make a layup.

-The night also included a 3x3 exhibition ahead of the Paris Olympics between the national team, that includes Dearica Hamby of the Los Angeles Sparks, Rhyne Howard of the Dream, former WNBA player Cierra Burdick and current TCU guard Hailey Van Lith, and the U23 national team.
+The night also included a 3x3 exhibition ahead of the Paris Olympics between the national team -- Dearica Hamby of the Los Angeles Sparks, Rhyne Howard of the Dream, former WNBA player Cierra Burdick and TCU guard Hailey Van Lith -- and the under-23 national team.

 The national team beat the U23 team 19-16 behind 10 points from Howard.
-The United States are the defending gold medalists but are sending four different players to this year's games.
+The United States is the defending gold medalists but is sending four different players to this year's Games.